GraphGDel: Constructing and Learning Graph Representations of Genome-Scale Metabolic Models for Growth-Coupled Gene Deletion Prediction: Computational Experiments

 \begin{itemize} \item \textbf{Growth-essential genes}: These are genes whose deletion results in a maximum GR of zero during FBA.
 They are crucial for cell growth and should not be deleted when aiming for growth-coupled production.

-\item \textbf{Pre-determined genes}: A gene is defined as pre-determined if its deletion state is consistent (either fully deleted or fully non-deleted) for more than 95\% of metabolites within the metabolic model.
-Such genes' deletion states are considered stable and will not be included in the prediction evaluation.
+\item \textbf{Pre-determined genes}: A gene is defined as pre-determined if its deletion state is consistent (either deleted or non-deleted) for more than 95\% of metabolites within the metabolic model.
+Such genes' deletion states are considered stable and will not be included in the evaluation.

 \item \textbf{GCP-possible metabolites}: These metabolites are theoretically capable of achieving growth-coupled production within the metabolic models.
-Only GCP-possible metabolites are considered suitable for targeting when calculating gene deletion strategies. \end{itemize} The quantitative breakdown of genes, metabolites, and reactions in these models is summarized in Table \ref{table: model_sum}.
+Only GCP-possible metabolites are considered suitable for targeting when calculating gene deletion strategies. \end{itemize}

+The detailed breakdown of genes, metabolites, and reactions in the studied models is summarized in Table \ref{table: model_sum}.

-To explore the feasibility of applying gene deletion prediction models to the aforementioned metabolic models, we design two computational experiments as follows: \begin{enumerate} \item Evaluate the performance of gene deletion prediction methods, including the proposed framework and the baseline method.
-Both methods are applied to three metabolic models, and the results for each model are compared individually. \item Investigate the impact of different input data types on the performance of the proposed framework.
-An ablation study is conducted, where the proposed framework is trained using only one type of input data (either sequential data on gene or metabolite).
-The results of the two ablation variants are applied to three metabolic models, and the results for each model are compared individually. \end{enumerate}
+To evaluate the effectiveness and robustness of the proposed framework for graph representation construction and gene deletion strategy prediction, we design three computational experiments on the aforementioned metabolic models:

+\begin{enumerate} \item \textbf{Performance Evaluation:} We assess gene deletion strategy prediction methods, including the proposed method and baseline approaches, on gene deletion strategy prediction tasks.
+All methods are applied to the three metabolic models, and results are reported separately for each model.

+\item \textbf{Modules Ablation:} We investigate the contribution of different learning modules by selectively removing specific components from the proposed framework.
+Two ablation variants, Ge-SMILES (using only Gene-M and Meta-M) and Ge-Graph (using only Gene-M and Graph-M), are evaluated across the three metabolic models, with results reported separately for each model.

+\item \textbf{Graph Representation Evaluation:} We assess the impact of different graph representations on the proposed framework for gene deletion strategy prediction.
+Two graph representations, $\mathcal{G}_0$ and $\mathcal{G}_1$ (introduced in Section~\ref{subsec:graph}), generated during the early stages of the graph construction pipeline, are used as input to the learning model.
+Experiments are conducted on the three metabolic models, with results reported separately for each model. \end{enumerate}